czyys/dustforceguide/README.md

 * https://imgur.com/a/jtzG0 - Dustforce Attack Hitbox Sizes and Positions.
 Although don’t trust the final image as it shows some of the hitboxes incorrectly.
 * https://imgur.com/a/mF3HC - Names community has given to each enemy.
 * https://www.reddit.com/r/dustforce/ - Dustforce reddit
-* https://discordapp.com/invite/0SkxtG7ddS6n2BCW - Invitation link for Dustforce Discord server
+* https://discordapp.com/invite/0SkxtG7ddS6n2BCW - Invitation link to Dustforce Discord server

 - - - -